lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- I gave a talk on machine learning & multiscale modeling at Purdue University, Department of Mathematics.
+(Feb.
+22, 2021)
 - I gave a talk on machine learning & multiscale modeling at Queen's University, Department of Mechanical and Material Engineering.
 (Feb.
 10, 2021)
 - We developed [hPINN](https://arxiv.org/abs/2102.04626) for inverse design/topology optimization.
 (Feb.
 9, 2021)
 - Our paper on DeepXDE was published in [SIAM Review](https://doi.org/10.1137/19M1274067).
 (Feb.
 4, 2021)